RESEARCH STARTER

 While LANs provide significant advantages, including shared access to expensive equipment and centralized data management, they also come with potential drawbacks.
 Security risks can arise, as unauthorized access or malware can spread rapidly throughout the network.
 To mitigate these risks, security measures such as firewalls and protocols are often recommended.
 Overall, LANs play a vital role in modern networking, supporting efficient communication and resource management in various environments.

-A local area network is a group of computers that communicate through a network cable or other wireless device.
+A local area network is a group of computers that communicate through a network cable or wireless connections.
 Unlike the similar wide area network, local area networks, commonly referred to as LANs, cover only a small area.
 In most cases, this area is confined to a room or building.
 Local area networks are commonly used in offices, schools, and government buildings.

 Introduction to Local Area Networks

 In order for computers to communicate, they need a way to transfer data from one machine to another.
 In some cases, this is accomplished via an Internet connection.
 In others, computers share data through a local area network.
 This data sharing may take place through a variety of means, including Ethernet cables, token ring protocols, Wi-Fi, Fiber Distributed Data Interfaces (FDDI), and ARCNET.
 The most common interfaces are Ethernet cables and Wi-Fi.
+Modern LANs commonly use Ethernet switches for wired connections and Wi-Fi access points for wireless connections.

 To create a local area network with Ethernet cables, each computer must have a properly installed Ethernet port.
 An Ethernet port is a physical receiver for an Ethernet cable attached to the computer’s motherboard.
 A computer lacking an Ethernet port can have one installed.
 Alternatively, a temporary external Ethernet port may be installed through a USB slot.